cardano-scaling/hydra/README.md

 ## Try it out

-When in the `nix-shell`, you can start a demo scenario with three parties using the following commands each in a separate shell:
+Either using the `demo/docker-compose.yaml` or when in the `nix-shell`, you can start a demo scenario with three parties using the following commands each in a separate shell:

 ``` sh
 $ cabal exec mock-chain